 Three years later, the company reached out to Landor Associates for proper rebrand.
 Hundreds of versions were submitted, but the winning design would be created by senior designer Lindon Leader.
 As a fan of stark, simple designs, he was inspired by the Northwest Orient Airlines logo, which created a subtle compass pointing northwest through the clever use of negative space carved from the “W”:

-With this inspiration in mind, Lindon tried multiple fonts while experimenting with the logo and narrowed them down to two choices: Univers 67 and Futura Bold.
+With this minimalist inspiration in mind, Leader narrowed the logos down to two font choices: Univers 67 and Futura Bold.
 During this process he noticed a curious thing: similar to the NorthWest Airlines logo, there was an interesting bit of negative space created between the “E” and the “x”, it looked like an arrow but the symmetry was off, so he did the only logical thing and combined the fonts borrowing the “x” from Univers 67 and combining it with Futura’s “E”.
 This is how one of the most successful and subliminal brands of all time was created.

 With the exception of the CEO and a small handful of executives, most people did not even notice the arrow.
 The same would prove true for millions of customers using the service.
 Only by highlighting the space does the hidden icon become revealed to most people.